Dry Needling and Intramuscular Stimulation (IMS)

 Dry needling and IMS is a technique that treats muscle pain and helps restore movement in the body.
 Your certified physiotherapist inserts acupuncture needles into trigger points in your muscles to help relieve your acute or chronic pain.

 Dry needling and IMS treats spinal segments and muscles that have become shortened—and painful—from abnormal nervous input.
 Inserting the needles into specific trigger points in your body stimulates your nervous system, which ultimately allows your muscle to return to its original length.

 Dry needling and IMS works in three ways:

 - The needle causes your muscle’s tendon to contract, which is a signal for your muscles to relax.

-- The needle causes a small injury, causing more blood flow to the area and facilitating healing.
+- This causes a small injury, causing more blood flow to the area and facilitating healing.

-- The needle resets the nerves in the area, allowing your muscles to relax.
+- As the needle resets the nerve, your muscles to relax.

 What to expect at your assessment